singlerider/runninginthenight.com/_posts/2022-04-18-what-happened-on-the-first-trip.md

 Leading up the the trip's crescendo, Point Conception, I started to doubt myself and my ability to do all of this.
 I started asking myself "why" I'm bothering to try sailing around the world.
 What was I trying to prove.
 I still don't know the answer, but I mentioned this to some friends and one of them told me something that inspired me almost to the point of bringing an empathetic tear of reprieve to my eye:

-> You're out they're wondering why you're doing this and I'm wondering why I'm not.
+> You're out there wondering why you're doing this and I'm wondering why I'm not.

 It occurred to me that this is literally _the_ dream.
 It's what people around the world say they will do, and here I am, actually doing it.
 Things just felt so difficult when I was relentlessly getting slapped by heavy seas and I realized that even though I've over-prepared for the past five years, **_I, practically speaking, have absolutely no idea what I am doing_**.